Is 120 Day Mortgage Late Considered Foreclosure

 - Was it due to other extenuating circumstances?

-- Lenders wants to be see borrowers have re-established credit after periods of bad credit
+- Lenders want to see borrowers have re-established credit after periods of bad credit

-- Special attention is given for borrower’s payment patterns and behavior in the past 12 months
+- Special attention is given to the borrower’s payment patterns and behavior in the past 12 months

 - Past payment history is a good indicator of future payment on borrowers new mortgage payments

 Borrowers can qualify for FHA Loans with one or two late payments in the past 12 months.

 Is 120 Day Mortgage Late Considered Foreclosure: Late Payments After Bankruptcy & Foreclosure

 Most lenders will not accept any mortgage borrowers with any late payments after bankruptcy and/or foreclosure or other housing events.
 Most lenders consider any late payments after bankruptcy and/or housing event a second-time offender and will not accept anyone with any late payments period.
 However, late payments after bankruptcy and/or foreclosure is not a deal killer.
 I have helped countless of borrowers who got automated approval findings after late payments after bankruptcy and foreclosure.
 People do not lose jobs after bankruptcy and/or foreclosure?People do not get sick and hospitalized after bankruptcy and/or foreclosure?
 People do not get divorced after bankruptcy and/or foreclosure?
 Please contact us at Gustan Cho Associates if told by lenders that they cannot accept you due to late payments after bankruptcy and foreclosure or other housing events.

 Waiting Period After Loan Modification To Qualify For FHA Home Loans